ncatlab/nlab-content/pages/7/4/0/0/47/content.md

 _[[Eric Forgy|Eric]] says_:

 I was thinking about the categorical definition of [[algebra|algebras]] as a [[monoid]] in Vect.
-Then I was trying to think of how you would similarly define a graded algebra.
+Then I was trying to think of how you would similarly define a [[graded algebra]].
 A thought that came to mind, which seems to make sense, is that a graded algebra could be thought of as a "category in Vect".
 Or something like that.

 Come to think of it, could you say that given a monoid $M$, an algebra is a functor $A:M\to Vect$?